Cajon Pass: Traffic

 The California Southern Railroad, a subsidiary of the Atchison, Topeka and Santa Fe Railway, was the first railroad through Cajon Pass.
 The line through the pass was built in the early 1880s to connect the present day cities of Barstow and San Diego.
 Today the Union Pacific Railroad and BNSF Railway (the successor to the Santa Fe) use the pass to reach Los Angeles and San Bernardino as part of the Southern Transcon.
 Due to the many trains, scenery and easy access, it is a popular location for railfans, and many photographs of trains on Cajon Pass appear in books and magazines.

+The Union Pacific Railroad and the BNSF Railway share track rights through the pass ever since the Union Pacific gained track rights on the Santa Fe portion negotiated under the original Los Angeles and Salt Lake Railroad.

 The Union Pacific Railroad owns one track through the pass, on the previous Southern Pacific Railroad Palmdale cutoff, opened in 1967.
-The BNSF Railway owns two tracks and began to operate a third main track in the summer of 2008.
-The railroads share track rights through the pass ever since the Union Pacific gained track rights on the Santa Fe portion negotiated under the original Los Angeles and Salt Lake Railroad.
-The original BNSF (ATSF) line was built in the 1880s and later roads, U.S. Route 66 and I-15, roughly followed this route.
+It is single-tracked with sidings.

+The BNSF Railway owns three tracks; built in the 1880s, 1913 and 2008, respectively.
+Roads such as U.S. Route 66 and I-15, as well as the planned Brightline West line to Las Vegas, roughly follow the original BNSF (ATSF) track.
 The 3.0% grade for a few miles on the south track is challenging for long trains, making the westbound descent dangerous, as a runaway can occur if the engineer is not careful in handling the brakes.
 The second track, built in 1913, is 2 mi longer to get a lower 2.2% grade.
-It ran through two short tunnels, but both were removed when the third main track was added next to the 1913 line.
+This track has since been extended with another track, for three BNSF tracks in total.
+The 1913 track ran through two short tunnels; these were removed (replaced by open cuts) when the new track was added.
 Trains may be seen traveling at speeds of 60 and 70 mph on the straighter track away from the pass, but typically ascend at 14 to 22 mph and descend at 20 to 30 mph.
-With the third track, the BNSF lines have a capacity of 150 trains per day.
+With the third track, the BNSF line have a capacity of 150 trains per day.